crybapp/atlas-old/README.md

 ### Running the app locally

 #### Background Services

 Make sure that you have installed MongoDB and Redis, and they are both running locally on port 27017 and 6379 respectively.

 The command to start MongoDB is `mongod`, and the command to start Redis is `redis-server`.
-Most Linux distros will have those packaged, and will start automatically with your system.
+Most Linux distributions will have those packaged, and will start automatically with your system.

 If you're developing a feature that requires the VM infrastructure, then make sure `@cryb/xen` and `@cryb/portals` are running.

 #### Starting @cryb/atlas

 To run `@cryb/atlas` in development mode, run `yarn dev`.

 It is recommended that in production you run `yarn build`, then `yarn start`.

 ## Questions / Issues

-If you have an issues with `@cryb/atlas`, please either open a GitHub issue, contact a maintainer or join the [Cryb Discord Server](https://discord.gg/ShTATH4) and ask in #tech-support.
+If you have an issues with `@cryb/atlas`, please either open a GitHub issue, contact a maintainer or join the [Cryb Discord Server](https://discord.gg/xdhEgD5) and ask in `#tech-support`.